 Limitations on color changes

-Some things to note when you are just getting started: while it is possible to change the colors of your hydrangeas, you have to work with what nature has given you.
+Some things to note when you are just getting started: while changing the colors of your hydrangeas is possible, you have to work with what nature has given you.
 This means that there are some limitations.
 If you want to change the color of the hydrangea blooms, you must first be familiar with these limitations.

 - You cannot change white hydrangeas to pink or blue.
 Sometimes white can become pink or red as they age, but it’s not guaranteed and there’s nothing you can do to really influence this.

-- It’s difficult to change the intensity of the color of a hydrangea bloom.
-This means that while you can get it to turn blue or pink, you can’t change the brightness or shades of pink and blue.
+- It’s difficult to change the intensity of a hydrangea bloom’s color.
+While you can get it to turn blue or pink, you can’t change the brightness or shades of pink and blue.
 You have to just let the blooms do this on their own and accept what nature gives you.
-There are several reasons for this, such as the heredity of the plant, the weather conditions, and the health of the plant.
+There are several reasons for this, such as the plant’s heredity, weather conditions, and plant health.

 - If you live in a very hot climate, you will likely never see deep shades of red.
 They just don’t do well in the very warm climates.
 You can get a dark pink, but people in the south usually don’t see a true red.
-You might be able to do so if you’re raising them in containers.
+You might be able to do so if you grow them in containers.

-Now that you know the limitations of color changes, let’s take a look at how you can get your hydrangeas to change to some of the common popular colors.
+Now that you know the limitations of color changes, let’s examine how you can get your hydrangeas to change to some of the most popular colors.

 Related: Caring for hydrangea trees.